Okemos Dog Bite Attorneys

-Seek Compensation After an Animal Attack in Lansing & Nationwide
+Seek Compensation After an Animal Attack in Ingham County

 Our Michigan dog bite lawyers at White Law PLLC always put our clients’ needs first.
 If you’ve suffered a dog attack and need legal help, it is our goal to make the process as quick and simple as possible so you can focus on your recovery.
 With more than 60 years of experience, we are confident our firm can help you obtain the reparation you deserve.

-Start building your case today and contact our Michigan dog bite attorney for a free consultation.
+Learn more about Michigan dog bite laws and start building your case today by contacting our Michigan dog bite lawyer for a free consultation.

 Most homeowner’s insurance policies and renter’s insurance policies provide coverage for dog bite claims.
 If you own a dog, you should consider reviewing your insurance policies or contact your insurance agent to ensure that you would be covered in the event that your dog bites someone.